al6x/nim/keep/readme.md

 # Bugs

+- Changing cols in movie page from 4 to 2 causes errors
 - External link doesn't work
 - Fix parsing for "Invalid link: known/The Algorithm Design Manual.pdf" it should be turned into local link, with dot first
 - Search doesn't work for utf, russian chars